technicalpickles/jeweler/README.markdown

       gem.authors = ["Joshua Nichols"]
     end

 It's crucial to understand the `gem` object is just a Gem::Specification.
-As the comment references, you can read up about it at [docs.rubygems.org/read/chapter/20](http://docs.rubygems.org/read/chapter/20).
+You can read up about it at [docs.rubygems.org/read/chapter/20](http://docs.rubygems.org/read/chapter/20).
 This is the most basic way of specifying a gem, Jeweler-managed or not.
 Jeweler just exposes this to you, in addition to providing some reasonable defaults, which we'll explore now.

 ### Project information